 The financial statements for the Company have been prepared under FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (FRS 102") and the requirements of the Companies Act 2006.
-The Group financial statements have been prepared under UK-adopted International Accounting Standards and are shown separately.
+The Group financial statements have been prepared under IFRS and are shown separately.
 The Company financial statements have been prepared under the historical cost convention in accordance with applicable UK accounting standards and on the going concern basis.